CodeYourFuture/js-exercises/week-4/D-methods/README.md

 console.log(athelete.goldMedals); // prints "26"
 ```

-And everything you learn for functions is also true with methods.
-Then, you can also pass parameters to an object method.
+As methods are just functions attached to objects, they can also take parameters.

 ```js
 var athlete = {